Supporting patients and families

 Spending time with other families and staff in an environment outside of the hospital provides children, parents and families with much-needed support, friendship and an opportunity to relax.

-The British Transplant Games have been running for thirty years and are hosted annually in different cities throughout the UK.
-Between 7-10 August 2014, over a thousand supporters flocked to the event in Bolton in order to watch 600 inspirational transplant athletes take part in various sporting events.
+The British Transplant Games have been running for more than 30 years and are hosted annually in different cities throughout the UK with hundreds of inspirational transplant athletes taking part in various sporting events.

-One of the teams competing, Evelina VIPs, was set up by staff at Evelina London Children’s Hospital with the aim of encouraging patients to reach their full potential, and also to highlight the continued need for transplantation and organ donation.
-The team is managed by Paediatric Transplant Nurse Grainne Walsh, Senior Play Specialist Cathy Gill and Dispensary Manager Pat Hayes, with help from a group of dedicated volunteers.
+One of the teams competing, Evelina London VIPs, was set up by staff at Evelina London Children’s Hospital with the aim of encouraging patients to reach their full potential, and also to highlight the continued need for transplantation and organ donation.
+The team is managed by Advanced Nurse Practitioner for Children's Transplantation Grainne Walsh, Senior Play Specialist Cathy Gill and Pharmacy Manager Pat Hayes, with help from a group of dedicated volunteers.

 Supported by donations

 As it costs an average of £900 per person to take part in the Games, the hospital relies on donations to subsidise this for parents, and remove any additional financial burden for families.

 In the children’s kidney transplant unit at Evelina London, there are approximately 90 children receiving ongoing care following their transplant, all of whom are encouraged to compete and be part of the Evelina London VIPs team.